 - Like us on Facebook to learn about events and get campus and community announcements

-- Visit the Center for Civic Engagement in Scott Hall 110 to check out information on community agencies and organizations, or to sign up for a sponsored program
+- Visit the MCCE in Scott Hall 110 to check out information on community agencies and organizations, or to sign up for a sponsored program

 - Attend the Work & Service Fair at the beginning of each semester for information from community partners